herd/herdtools7/pac_tests/notes/notes3.md

 may succeed with a probability `p`.

+This means that each times we see an equality test that compare two pac fields, if this test may fail, we must split the states in two because even if the pac fields use different key or modifiers, they may be equal because of a hash collusion.
+But `pac(x, da, 0)` wil always be different to `pac(y, da, 0)` in abscence of aliasing because the less significant bits of `pac(x, da, 0)` are equals to the less significant bits of `x` (and the bit 55), and these bits are enough to see the difference between `x` and `y` (because all the other bits replicate their bit 55).

 The difficulty here is that the set of collisions we found must be coherent, as
 example: